rk1989/HousePricePredictionModel/README.md

 - Lasso Regression provided feature elimination options
 - With Lasso Regression following features were eliminated - BsmtUnSF, 2ndFlrSF, LowQualFinSF, 3SsnPorch, PoolArea, all_utilities, prox_NS, prox_adj, lot_inside, foundation_cinder, mansory_type_available, and 1_Story_1946
-  - See Jupyter notebook for significant in predicting the price of a house,
+  - See Jupyter notebook for a list of significant variables in predicting the price of a house,
+- The top 5 predictors in the Lasso model (before removing them) are –
+  - GrLivArea
+  - TotalBsmtSF
+  - GarageCars
+  - BsmtFinSF1
+  - LotArea

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->